 2. Adopt a black cat

-Black cats are about half as likely to be adopted compared to other cats.
-Contact your local animal shelter or reach out to the American Society for the Prevention of Cruelty to Animals to find a black cat in need of a good home.
+Black cats are about half as likely to be adopted as other cats.
+Contact your local animal shelter to find one in need of a good home.

 3. Read Edgar Allen Poe’s “The Black Cat”